elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (boolean) `true` if the Participation Tokens were successfully withdrawn from the Fee Window and converted to Reputation Tokens, or `false` otherwise.
-(NOTE: The return value cannot be obtained reliably when calling externally.)

 Fill Order Tx API
 --------------------------